Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 Process Engineers use software every day for a range of reasons.

 The term advanced analytics covers a lot of ground.
 On one end you have relatively simple data visualization and trending applications that allow you view real-time or historical data from the systems and equipment in a plant.
-On the other, you have sophisticated algorithms and statistical models designed to analyze large amounts of data, identify trends and patterns, and make predictions about future events.
+On the other, you have sophisticated algorithms and statistical models designed to analyze large amounts of data, identify trends and patterns, and make predictions about future events.ou view real-time or historical data from the systems and equipment in a plant.
+Additioanlly, you have sophisticated algorithms and statistical models designed to analyze large amounts of data, identify trends and patterns, and make predictions about future events.

 Check out our advanced analytics tools & see how you can quickly optimize your processes.